 The presence of coconut oil in recipes and many other natural remedies is on the rise.
 I have just read in the paper that UK sales of coconut oil have risen from around £1m to £16.4m over the last four years.

-Following the influence of some of my favorite chefs like Dale Pinnock, I have been using coconut oil in moderation in some of my recipes and felt the need to do some research into whether or not it is actually a healthy product.
+Following the influence of some of my favourite chefs like Dale Pinnock, I have been using coconut oil in moderation in some of my recipes and felt the need to do some research into whether or not it is actually a healthy product.

 Like most things in this area, there are hugely conflicting opinions but what I have gathered in as simple an explanation I can get it, is this: